sil-project/Platform/doc/en/Sil/Component/Product/domain/index.rst

 Products
 ========

-This component is a starting pont to be used for manipulating Product objects with basic options
+This component is a starting point to be used for manipulating Product objects with basic options

 ------